viur-framework/viur-docs/source/intro.rst

 during the development workflow.
 Input masks and data management interfaces are dynamically created within the administration tools.

-ViUR currently exists of three parts:
+ViUR currently consists of three parts:

 - The **server** is the core of a ViUR application.

   It provides the server-parts
-  of the web-application, a library of pre-defined data-models, modules, tools and libraries for data management, and several renderers for different types of output.
+  of the web-application, a library of pre-defined data-models, modules, tools and libraries for data management, and several renders for different types of output.

 - The **admin** is the client-based administration backend used to manage a ViUR application.